Puchaczov/Musoq/docs/index.markdown

 	ON 1 = 1
 	WHERE files.Extension = '.png'
 ```
-This query computes two folders comparision so you can easily see which files had been changed, removed, added or are in the same state!
+Query below computes two folders comparision so you can easily see which files had been changed, removed, added or are in the same state!
 ```
 WITH filesOfA AS (
+	SELECT
-	SELECT GetRelativeName('E:\DiffDirsTests\A') AS FullName, Sha256File() AS ShaedFile FROM #os.files('E:\DiffDirsTests\A', true)
+		GetRelativeName('E:\DiffDirsTests\A') AS FullName,
+		Sha256File() AS ShaedFile
+	FROM #os.files('E:\DiffDirsTests\A', true)
 ), filesOfB AS (
+	SELECT
-	SELECT GetRelativeName('E:\DiffDirsTests\B') AS FullName, Sha256File() AS ShaedFile FROM #os.files('E:\DiffDirsTests\B', true)
+		GetRelativeName('E:\DiffDirsTests\B') AS FullName,
+		Sha256File() AS ShaedFile
+	FROM #os.files('E:\DiffDirsTests\B', true)
 ), inBothDirs AS (
 	SELECT
 		a.FullName AS FullName,